The Complete Guide: Cognitive Behavioural Therapy (CBT) for Mental Well-Being

 Understanding the power of negative thoughts and behaviours is crucial in your journey towards self-improvement.

-These elements can drastically impact your mental well-being, often serving as significant roadblocks to happiness and contentment.
+These elements can drastically impact your mental well-being, often serving as significant roadblocks to and contentment.

 Negative thought patterns are not always apparent; they lurk beneath our consciousness, subtly influencing our decisions and perceptions.